the-vegetarian-vampire/Owlz-Network/README.md

 ### Specifications:
 Built with `Javascript`, `Python`, `Django`, `HTML/CSS`, `Bootstrap`, and `SQLite`.

+The site also makes use of [Django's](https://docs.djangoproject.com/en/4.1/ref/contrib/humanize/) `humanize` template filters via `naturaltime`.

 The site also makes use of `pagination`: displaying 10 posts per page.
 If there are more than ten posts, a “Next” button takes the user to the next page of posts.
 If not on the first page, “Previous” takes the user to the previous page.

 ## Posts